Girl of Pisaq adorned in traditional attire and cantuta flowers, Sacred Valley.

 Total maximum free weight allowed: 55.11 lbs/25 kgs

 On the train to Machu Picchu, PeruRail allows only one carry-on bag, as specified below.
 Note that the maximum weight is significantly less than that allowed by the airlines.
-We'll take care of everything else until your return to Cuzco.
-Upon your morning arrival at the hotel, you'll check in and be able to use your room.
-Check-out time on the following day is early -- 9 am -- but you can store any items you wish and use the facilities until you depart for the train station at mid-afternoon.
+We will take care of the rest of your baggage until your return to Cuzco.
+Upon your morning arrival at the hotel, you will be able to check in immediately and use your room.
+Check-out time on the following day is early -- 9 am -- but you can store any items you wish at the reception desk and use the hotel's facilities until you leave for the train station in the afternoon.

 Size allowed (length + width + height): 62 in/157 cm